 How much Car loan can I get?

 The loan eligibility calculator is with you, if you have read the above information.
 Simply multiply the net pay and you reach a maximum amount.
-But, remember, the bank would also consider these points in reducing your net pay in case of Car loan:

 I hope you would have understood the concept.
 I would urge you to keep these calculations in mind and do not blindly believe what bank sales executive commits, as he is more interested in bringing a client to bank.